 - Contains higher doses of hormone, and may result in more side effects like nausea and breast tenderness

 The ring (most commonly known as Nuvaring) contains both estrogen and progestin, and is inserted vaginally.
 It’s left in place for 3 weeks, then removed and discarded on week 4.
 You’ll have a period during week 4, then insert a new ring at the start of the next week.
-Some women are turned off by the thought of sticking something up there.
+Some people are turned off by the thought of sticking something up there.
 But really?
 It’s your vagina, and you know it better than anyone else.
 Others are concerned about being able to feel it once it’s in there.
-But I can tell you that almost all women who have used the ring report not even knowing it’s in there once it’s in the right place.
+But I can tell you that almost everyone who has used the ring report not even knowing it’s in there once it’s in the right place.
 And they love the convenience.

 - Don’t have to remember to take something everyday